darcykekw/BrewsLee/README.md

 ```bash
 npm install
 ```
-*(Note: Running this command will automatically download and install all required packages, including recent UI additions like `@radix-ui/react-slot` and `class-variance-authority`, because they are natively tracked in the `package.json` file.
-You do not need to install them individually.)*
+*(Note: Running this command will automatically download and install all required packages)*

 ### 4. Database Setup & Seeding
 This project has a programmatic setup file that spins up all the necessary SQL tables, RLS policies, and basic seed data onto your Supabase project.